RagedUnicorn/wow-classic-pvpwarn/tools/combat_log_parser/README.md

 │   └── metadata.json
 ```

+## How to Get Combat Logs

+1. Enable combat logging in WoW: `/combatlog`
+2. Participate in combat (PvP or PvE)
+3. Disable logging when done: `/combatlog`
+4. Find the log file in your WoW `Logs` directory
+5. Upload to S3 using the upload script

 ## How it Works

 1. **Reads SpellMap.lua** - Extracts all spell definitions and their tracked events